-Destroying our mortgage was the initial plan.
-It’s what launched us on our path to Financial Freedom.
-Making that choice was the first step we made towards the possibility of early retirement, before we even knew anything about early retirement, or thought it would ever be something we did.
+Making that choice was the first step we took towards the possibility of Financial Freedom.
+Before we knew anything about FIRE, or thought it was something we would ever be able to do.

-We didn’t even intended to exercise that choice by leaving our jobs, we just wanted to choose to go to work, not have to go to work.
+We wanted to choose to go to work, not have to go to work.

-We had read all sorts of finance books, some arguing the benefits of paying off your mortgage early and many arguing against it.
-But we knew we had to take the financial knowledge we had built and look at the totality of our individual circumstances in order to make the best decision, including our own personalities and attitudes towards debt.
+We knew we had to take the financial knowledge we had built and look at the totality of our individual circumstances.
+Including our own personalities and attitudes towards debt.

 We started by looking at our debt situation.
 At the time we had only four sources of debt.
 A small car loan at 0% interest, our principle residence mortgage, and two rental property mortgages.

-Although we were tempted many times to pay off the car loan for the psychological gain of eliminating one source of debt, we knew if we just kept making the basic payments it would be paid off around the same time we were able to pay off our mortgage.
+We were tempted many times to pay off the car loan for the psychological gain of eliminating one source of debt.
+But we knew if we kept making the basic payments it would be paid off around the same time we would be able to pay off our mortgage.

-Not to mention that from a numbers perspective, it made no sense to use our available capital to pay down a loan with a 0% interest rate.
-(Frankly, the dealership had already worked the cost of the interest into the vehicle purchase price, so we were paying it no matter how quickly we paid off the loan.)
+Frankly, the dealership had already worked the cost of the interest into the vehicle purchase price.
+So we were paying it no matter how quickly we paid off the loan.

 In a 3000 sqft home, if you have a 1000 sqft basement suite, 1/3 of your mortgage interest becomes eligible as a tax write off.
 But of course there are limits on how much of your principle residence can be utilized for income purposes.